Allupeng/scip-learning/ch01/1.1.6/exercise/exercise.md

 ## **Exercise 1.3**

- Defifine a procedure that takes three numbers as arguments and returns the sum of the squares of the two larger numbers.
+ Define a procedure that takes three numbers as arguments and returns the sum of the squares of the two larger numbers.

 ### **solution**